jotapapel/javaesque/README.md

 #### Second method
 The second method is what I call a _weak_ definition.

-When using the first method we not only create a new metatype, but also a global variable with the name of the newly created metatype that contains it.

-When using this method instead we create a _weak_ reference to the metatype that can be manually paired with a local variable.
+When using this method instead of automatically asigning a global variable to our new metatype, we create a _weak_ reference to it that can be manually paired with a local variable.

 ``` lua
 	-- correct use